ptabasso2/datadog-otel-tracing/README.md

 + Gradle installed (If building & running locally).
 Ex Gradle 7.5.1
 + Git client
 + A Datadog account with a valid API key
++ A VM or container running on a Linux system (Continuous Profiler does not work on OSX)
 + Your favorite text editor or IDE (Ex Sublime Text, Atom, vscode...)

 ## Clone the repository